 Recovery information

-You authenticate with most online systems by providing a user name and a password.
-Your user name might well be publicly visible, but your password should be known only to you.
+You authenticate with most online systems by providing a username or an email address plus a password.
+Your username may be publicly visible, but only you should know1 your password.

-Most systems also provide a mechanism whereby you can recover or reset your password should you forget it.
-They use a variety of means, but they all boil down to the same thing: they use one or more additional pieces of information — often referred to as recovery information –– to validate that you are who you say you are, and thus entitled to regain access to the account.
+Most systems also provide a mechanism to recover or reset your password should you forget it.
+They use a variety of means that all boil down to the same thing: additional pieces of information you provided when you set up the account (or added to the account later2).
+These are often referred to as recovery information.
+They validate you are who you say you are by matching the information you set up originally.

-Let’s look at some examples of what I mean, why it’s a risk, and what you should do about each, in addition to changing your password.
+Let’s look at some examples of what I mean, why it’s a risk, and what you should do about each.

 Email addresses

-Once your account has been compromised, a smart hacker will immediately change the email address or alternate email address to one he or she has access to.
+Once a hacker compromises your account, they immediately change the email address or alternate email address to one they have access to.
 That way, if you request a password reset, they’ll get it, not you.
-Similarly, if you change the password, all the hacker has to do is request a password reset, and she’ll regain access to the account.
+If you manage to change the password, all the hacker has to do is request a password reset and they’ll regain access to the account.

-What you should do: once you’ve regained access to your account, immediately verify that all email addresses associated with that account are yours.
+What you should do.
+Once you’ve regained access to your account, verify that all email addresses associated with the account are yours.
 If they aren’t, change them right away.

 Mobile numbers

-By now, you probably realize that once a hacker has access to your account, they can and do change that number to be their own, too.
-Any mobile-based account-recovery attempts are now redirected to the hacker.
+By now, you probably realize that once a hacker has access to your account, they can change that number to their own.
+Any mobile-based account recovery attempts are then redirected to the hacker.

-What you should do: as soon as you get back into your hacked account, confirm that the phone numbers associated with it are still your own.
+What you should do.
+As soon as you get back into your hacked account, confirm that all the phone numbers associated with it are still your own.
+If they aren’t, change them right away.

 Billing information

-What you should do: change or remove this information as soon as you get your account back, and check with your credit-card provider immediately for any improper charges.
+What you should do.
+Confirm, change, or remove this information as soon as you get your account back.
+Check your credit card account immediately for any improper charges.

 Do this